turmoni/micropython-lib/micropython/lora/README.md

   single argument, which is either the `Pin` that triggered a hardware interrupt or `None` for a soft interrupt.
 Refer to the documentation about [writing interrupt handlers](https://docs.micropython.org/en/latest/reference/isr_rules.html) for more information.
-The `AsyncModem` class installs its own callback here, so mixing this approach with `AsyncModem` is not supported.
+The `lora-async` modem classes install their own callback here, so it's not possible to mix this approach with the provided asynchronous API.
 * Call `modem.poll_recv()` or `modem.poll_send()`.
 This takes more time
   and uses more power as it reads the modem IRQ status directly from the modem via SPI, but it also give the most definite result.